richardnair/BEETlab.io/research.md

 **RootCheck"**.
 ![]({{ site.url }}{{ site.baseurl }}/images/Image_3.jpg){: style="width: 250px; float: left; margin: 0px  10px"}
 This is a SFI funded National Challenge Fund Project where we are building non-destructive tools to measure physiological status of roots.
+Ensuring the health of plants is vital for sustainable and productive agriculture.
+Since a significant portion of plant structure is underground, the well-being and functioning of roots may precede or not be mirrored in the condition of leaves.
+Despite this, methods to evaluate the health and physiological state of roots in the field remain rudimentary, hampering the effective management of agricultural systems in an era marked by increasing uncertainties.

 Root health and disease is difficult to assess and measure quickly in the field with simple tools.
 We aim to deliver these in a low tech, user-friendly way, so they can be used in future food systems by everyday users.
+RootCheck aims to develop an innovative, sturdy handheld sensor attachment for smartphones that enables swift assessment of root health using multispectral imaging techniques.

+By placing the capability to assess root health and physiology directly in the hands of farmers, RootCheck facilitates rapid, quantitative diagnosis from fresh field samples and contributes to the effective management of Future Food Systems.

 We are currently in the early phases in the project.

+Team Members involved in RootCheck:

+Richard Nair - Trinity College Dublin
+Saoirse Tracy – University College Dublin
+Gillian Young – Agri-Food and Biosciences Institute